zeebear/product_landing_page/company.md

 #### Our Products (5)
 - Dangers of exploding cauldrons: http://hedgecroft.net/blogs/?p=190

+- We can repair your family's heirloom cauldron
+Nannau Cauldron

+- Wide range of materials, prices

+- Custom-sourced cauldrons on demand

 #### Highlights: Self-spelling Cauldrons (5, 15)
 - Self-spelling cauldron 1: